hyperagon/hyperagon.github.io/content/posts/2024-03-22/index.md

 I got `Error: You set incorrect value batch=1 for Training!
 You should set batch=64 subdivision=64` since I wasn't writing what I changed. so I fixed it.

 Then I got issues with the placement so I set everything (both labels and images) to go in the data folder.

+Got "Can't open label file.
+(This can be normal only if you use MSCOCO) ..." and it made me wonder [where I should place labels](https://stackoverflow.com/questions/66263909/cant-open-label-file-this-can-be-normal-only-if-you-use-mscoco-yolo).